 Dalhousie Castle was built in the 13th century on the banks of the Esk River in Scotland, not far from Edinburgh.
 The first resident was Simon of Ramsay, and the castle stayed with the same clan for almost 800 years until 1977.
 Legend has it that a Ramsay lord of the 16th century had a mistress named Lady Catherine.
 When his wife found out, she imprisoned Catherine in the castle and starved her to death.
 Her ghost is said to haunt Dalhousie Castle to this day, sometimes tapping guests on the shoulder.
 Dalhousie is now a luxury hotel and a popular spot for weddings.
 Ownership of the castle changed hands just a couple of months ago.
 Photograph by Flickr user John Ross.

+When construction of the castle began, local prisoners who had been sentenced to death were invited to the site and offered a reprieve for being lowered down into the cave and then reporting there findings.
 The first volunteer was lowered down, and after only a few seconds after disappearing into the darkness his screams were heard above.
 When unfortunate fellow was pulled to the surface his hair had gone white and he was still screaming.
 The prisoner was sent to an insane asylum where he died two days later from unknown causes.

 The current owners have renovated the castle, and opened it to the public for the first time only in 1999.
 Houska Castle was the subject of the TV show Ghost Hunters International in 2009.

 in the Wallachia region of Romania.
 High on the side of a mountain, it was an imposing military fortress.
 Poenari was abandoned in the 16th century.
 A landslide in 1888 brought down some of the walls.
 To see the ruins of Poenari Castle, you must climb 1,426 steps (or just